The Realities Behind Extraordinary Circumstances

 Furthermore, airlines should always help passengers contact their families or reach their final destination with alternative transportation options (where applicable).

-By providing travelers with alternatives, such as these forms of compensation listed above, airlines can help lessen the burden of canceled flights due to extraordinary events more consistently and economically for everyone without relying on full denial of receipt of compensation under EU law.
+By providing travelers with alternatives, such as these forms of compensation listed above, airlines can help lessen the burden of delayed or canceled flights due to extraordinary events more consistently and economically for everyone without relying on full denial of receipt of compensation under EU law.

 Related Questions